 It’s helpful to read the booklet, “Transplants in Soil Blocks” by David Tresemer.
 He did a lot of research using this method, and explains which seeds can be started in soil blocks, as well as how many seeds can be planted in each block (for multiplanting), etc. To make the blocks, I use a recipe which uses peat or coco, perlite, compost, and some various minerals and nutrients.
 The recipes I use can be found here.

-Germination starts for many of the smaller size seeds (flowers, herbs, tomatoes, peppers) in the 3/4″ MICRO blocks shown here.
+Germination starts for many of the smaller size seeds (flowers, herbs, etc.) in the 3/4″ MICRO blocks shown here.
 This gives them a chance to start in a cozy, warm, small space, with very little soil.
 The Ladbrooke blocker to make these makes 20 small blocks at a time.
 I put them in these inexpensive cake pans, or other plastic containers saved from frozen meals.
 The seeds start more quickly in these small blocks and nutrient-rich soil than they would outside.
 One benefit of starting seeds this way is that when seeds don’t sprout, you haven’t wasted much space or material.
 It’s important to keep these small seeds & seedlings moist, but not too wet while in these blocks.
 I usually keep a sprayer handy and spray them a couple of times a day, with some extra water in the tray for bottom watering.
 Until the seedlings emerge, I keep a lid on loosely, and keep the trays on TOP of my grow lights, to allow for bottom warmth.
 Once they emerge, they go under the lights, which are kept about 2” above the seedlings.
 If they do get too dry, not to worry, they’ll usually perk up just fine after some water is applied.

 After the seeds sprout and appear to be established, they can easily be transferred to blocks slightly larger, where the roots will have more room to grow.
 This shows the micro blocks placed into the mini blocks.
 After seeds have begun to grow, they are transplanted into 2″ MINI blocks, The 2″ mini blocks can be made with a cube-shaped hole in the middle just the right size to fit the ¾” micros.
 The photo here shows how nicely they fit.
 This gives the seedlings a chance to grow more before being transplanted either outdoors or into MAXI blocks for further growth indoors.

 After plants begin to outgrow the 2” mini blocks but need to remain indoors for more growth, they can be transplanted into the 4″ maxi block until they are ready to be transplanted outside.
-These blocks are made with a 2″ indentation, just about the right size to fit the 2″ blocks.
+These blocks are made with a 2″ cube indentation, just about the right size to fit the 2″ blocks.

 I feel that the cube indentation is a bit short for many of the seedlings, such as tomatoes, which can be buried more deeply up the stem.
 To make more space I will dig about 1/4-1/2″ of the soil out with a kitchen fork from the bottom of each block’s indentation.
 After putting the smaller block into the larger, I add some soil at the top and bury the stem just a little more.

-Many plants started indoors or in greenhouses get too tall and leggy.
+Many plants started indoors or in greenhouses in small pots get too tall and leggy.
 At the right is a photo of my first year’s tomato plants, before I began to use the soil blocks.
 A good way to keep them from getting too tall indoors is to keep the lights just a couple of inches above the top of the plants.
 It’s also helpful to put a fan on them a portion of each day, or to wiggle them with your hands a bit, to strengthen the stems.
 This is particularly helpful if your location is windy—they need to get ready to withstand that wind outside!

 After getting a good start indoors, planting out is a cinch, and there is a better chance of a good harvest in our high altitude short season.